vdods/sept-rs/sept/doc/to-dos.md

         -   While selecting stuff with the mouse, could Ctrl+mousewheel be used to increase/decrease the level of the cursor?
 The mouse itself would have its own cursor separate from the keyboard cursor.
 Clicking would reset the keyboard cursor to the mouse cursor's location and level.
         -   Ctrl+click to toggle selection of a term
         -   Shift+click to select a range
+        -   Ctrl+Shift+click to add a range to a selection (from most recently selected term)
 -   Phase 3: Basic editing capabilities
     -   Creation of typed terms via keyboard shortcuts
     -   Copy, paste